 Hôtel des Mille Collines – visit the place that refuge nearly 1300 people during the genocide.

 You are warmly embraced by the hospitality of the Rwandan people wherever you go.
 Openly sharing their cultures and history is a way of telling their story to the world.
 Spend time in a local village to learn about their arts and crafts, familial roles, traditional medicine, forest hunting-gathering techniques of the Batwa, local cuisine, tribal beliefs, and much more during your Rwanda safari!

-Rwanda’s relatively high altitude invites remarkably pleasant tropical highland climate, albeit also with plenty of rain.
+Rwanda’s relatively high altitude invites a remarkably pleasant tropical highland climate, albeit also with plenty of rain.
 Normally, Rwanda safari’s dense rain forests and natural scenic trips are good for year-round activity.
 However, the Best Time to Visit Rwanda is during the short dry season from mid-December to February or the long dry season from June to September.
 To experience the best of Rwanda Safaris, visit Gazelle Safaris Africa today.
-Our Rwanda Travel Guide will provide the real understandings to plan your tailor-made holiday.
+Our Rwanda Travel Guide will provide the real understanding to plan your tailor-made holiday.

 Kigali | Franco-Rwanda cultural Centre | Sabyinyo Silverback Lodge